hienvantran/forwomenServer/README.md

 # forWomen
+Contributed by: Nguyen Duong Quynh Chi and Tran Hien Van
 ## Target: Gender Equality
 The web application allows women to pool resources in order to lower cost of female necessities items via bulk purchase.